 Sarah Goh is Associate Professor of Chemistry.
 Her teaching and research interests lie in the area of organic chemistry and polymer design and synthesis.
 Her research involves the design and use of non-covalent assemblies incorporating synthetic polymers and biomimetic (protein-based) components in targeted drug delivery applications.

 In addition to coordinating the regular weekly First 3 lunches, Kashia, Magnus, and Sarah also help coordinate the NFD all-faculty lunches.

 First3 Weekly Lunches for New Faculty

-For faculty in their first three years at Williams, including pre-tenure faculty, visitors, artists in residence, Mellon post-doctorate fellows, Bolin fellows.
+Faculty in their first three years at Williams, including pre-tenure faculty, visitors, artists in residence, Mellon post-doctorate fellows, Bolin fellows, are invited to participate in the First3 Lunch Schedule.
 Lunches are on Mondays and Thursdays, 12-1:15PM, in the Faculty House.
 These are informal lunches and people are invited to come to all of them or some of them, and to come late or leave early as needed.
-Lunches, covered by NFD, provide an opportunity to meet people and to ask questions, to discuss teaching, scholarship and/or creative endeavors, as well as how to balance it all.
+Lunches, covered by the Office of the Dean of the Faculty, provide an opportunity to meet people and to ask questions, to discuss teaching, scholarship and/or creative endeavors, as well as how to balance it all.
 More topical or thematic discussions may also be scheduled and announced via email and on this web site’s events section.

 Upcoming First3 Events